FoxInFlame/MyAnimeListAdder/README.md

 - xml2json : Convert XML to JSON easily.
 Used with like, all of the AJAX requests.

 ## Development
-The Chrome Extension uses jQuery for mostly everything, including the AJAX Requests, the Show/Hide toggles, the Next/Previous buttons, and a lot more.
-Without jQuery, this Chrome Extension would be nothing.
+The Chrome Extension uses JavaScript for everything, including the AJAX Requests, the Show/Hide toggles, the Next/Previous buttons, and a lot more.
+This Chrome Extension would be nothing without JavaScript.

 The MAL API also hepled out a TON in creating this.
 Well, not helped out, but more like, was neccessary.
 Becuase without the API, the extension wouldn't have been able to retreive, add, and delete data from your anime list.